STUDY JAPANESE ONLINE WITH NATIVES HERE

 Before explaining the reasons, it is interesting to say that this custom is not restricted to the home itself.
 When it comes to visiting other people, it is also interesting to take off your shoes at the entrance to the house.

-Most Japanese homes have a space known as “genkan”, specific to remove the shoes.
-This space is so important that it can even be present in companies, as in one of alignment machine.
+Most Japanese homes have a space known as "genkan", specifically for taking off shoes.
+This space is so important that it can even be present in companies, such as in a alignment machine.

 And it's not enough to just remove your shoes and leave them anywhere, anyway.
 The front should face the entrance door, ie the street.

-The genkan, usually, there is a step below the main entrance, and on the top step, slippers and slippers are exclusively arranged to circulate inside the rooms.
+The genkan is typically located one step below the main entrance, and on the upper step, slippers and house shoes are exclusively placed for moving around inside the spaces.

 When there is a party or meeting, this space must be tidy, so as not to hinder the passage of guests.
 Public places also usually adopt this practice, such as: